xtuml/mc/doc/notes/9947_type_decl/9947_typeorder_dnt.md

 The steps of leaf rendering and cycle breaking continue until all types have been made eligible for rendering and are exported.
 A guard is provided to avoid infinitely attempting to break cycles.
-However, the above algorithm can deterministically succeeded if all legitimate referenced types are identified _and_ no false positives were parsed from type bodies.
+However, the above algorithm can deterministically succeed if all legitimate referenced types are identified _and_ no false positives were parsed from type bodies.